 His father said, "You know it!"
 Then his dad opened his door and set the sandwich on his desk.
-"God any questions about derivatives?"
+"Got any questions about derivatives?"
 Then a moment later said, "If so, ask the internet.
-Your dad doesn't do math."
+Your dad sucks at math."
 He mussed Trey's hair as he went out.

-After his dad left and the smile had worn off Trey's face, he thought, Why didn't you learn math?
+After his dad left and the smile wore off Trey's face, he thought, Why didn't you learn math?
 Didn't you think you'd need to help your son some day?!
 How can you call yourself a dad, much less an Architect?!

-But when Trey glanced at his computer he saw his reflection in the screen and realized his smile had been replaced by scrunched eyebrows.
+But when Trey glanced at his computer he saw his reflection in the screen and realized his smile had been replaced by scrunched and angry eyebrows.

 Oh God, help.
 That thought just stole my joy.
+And my dad doesn't deserve this.
 A familiar verse rang in his head.
 Take every thought captive.